swissquote/crafty/packages/crafty-preset-babel/README.md

 ## Linting

-In `@swissquote/crafty-preset-babel` JavaScript is linted with **ESLint**, a very powerful linter that supports plugins, our configuration follows the Swissquote JavaScript Guideline.
+In `@swissquote/crafty-preset-babel` JavaScript is linted with **ESLint**, a powerful linter that supports plugins, our configuration follows the Swissquote JavaScript Guideline.

 [Read more](./JavaScript_Linting.md)